Svinci131/Bangla-Vocab-API/README.md

-Step One-
-	*compile a list of words as an object var  words = {
+Step One- Vocab Object*compile a list of words as an JSONobject
+	Ex.	var  words = {
 					body: {
 							head: {
 								english: head,
 								bangla: matha,
 								bangla-alphabet: মত
-								photo: ....
 							}
 							hair: {
 								english: head,
-								bangla: chul,
-								bangla-alphabet: চুল্
-								photo: ....
 							}
 					}
 	}
-	*write a json file  complete

-Step Two-
+Step Two- Image Object
 	*Do a flickr search for each word in the object and add the top four images to the object

+	To Do:
-	1. download all the images or save as links??
-Which is faster
+		1. Download all the images
-	2. for each wait for it to have finished makig the request then do next
+		2. Get three or four images

 Step Three-
 	* Create buttons for each category
+		** Create new Obj from json file
+		** Create new Obj that's just the cat
+	* Onclick Start Game

+	* Start with the level one questions
+		**Get a Random Obj from the
+	* show them the english and bangla-ask them to type it out

+	* If they get it right - remove

-	* Onclick render the photos and the english word *level one-
+	render the photos and the english word
+	*level one-
 		* show english and bangla
 	*level two-